 Keynote for ROEGEN @ RecSys 2024

-These are the resources for my keynote talk, “Responsible Recommendation in the Age of Generative AI”, at the 1st Workshop on Risks, Opportunities, and Evaluation of Generative Models in Recommender Systems (ROEGEN) workshop at RecSys 2024.
+These are the resources for my keynote talk, “Responsible Recommendation in the Age of Generative AI”, at the 1st Workshop on Risks, Opportunities, and Evaluation of Generative Models in Recommender Systems (ROEGEN) at RecSys 2024.

 - 🌅 Abstract